 Dr Lorenzo Pasculli is Associate Head for Research at Coventry Law School and Associate of the Centre for Financial and Corporate Integrity at Coventry University.
 He is also Sessional Lecturer in Conflict, Crime and Justice and Law and Professional Ethics for Science and Technology at Imperial College London.
 He is the founding Director of the Global Integrity Research Network.
 His main research interests are the globalisation of crime, crime prevention and criminal justice.
 He has been visiting researcher at many institutions in the UK and overseas, including Oxford University, Queen's University Belfast, Columbia University, Fordham University, University of Adelaide, Florida International University and Bahcesehir Universitesi Istanbul.
 Lorenzo has recently co-edited the collections of scientific chapters "Corruption in the Global Era" and "Corruption, Integrity and the Law."

-Stephen Holden is currently a PhD candidate at the Centre for Financial and Corporate Integrity of Coventry University.
+Stephen Holden is currently a PhD candidate at the Law School of Manchester Metropolitan University.
 His research has a specific focus on empowering whistleblowing.
 Having achieved an LLB (Hons) from the University of Lincoln, Stephen went on to complete a master’s degree in Law and Human Rights at Distinction level from the University of Kent.
 Stephen has extensive experience working within the public sector, including developing care pathways for mental health and elective care, and project management on a regional level within the NHS.